hectorlca/Geocode-Tool/README.md

 **Step 1**

-Create a folder in your PC.
+Create a new folder in your PC.
 Name it whatever you like and place it somewhere where you can find it easily for future use.
 Take note of the file path where you are creating the folder, since we will need it later.
 As you can see in the image below, I've created a new folder called **"My Geocoding Tool"**.
 The filepath is in the top bar.

 ***
 <center>![](http://imgur.com/fG0hHPE.jpg)</center>